gogins/csound-extended/Opcodes/clang_orc/README.md

 `{{` and `}}`.
 If the `-v` option is present, additional diagnostics are enabled for the `clang_compile` opcode itself.

-*S_link_libraries* - Optional space-delimited list of standard or custom link libraries, serving the same function as `-l` options for a standalone compiler.
+*S_link_libraries* - Optional space-delimited list of system or user link libraries, serving the same function as `-l` options for a standalone compiler.
 Here, however, each link library must be specified as a fully qualified filepath.
 Each library will be loaded and linked by LLVM before the